jeanpauphilet/msPCA/README.md

 ## Development
 Here, we provide more information about the code structure and organization to help developers that would like to improve the method or build up on it.

-## Files
+### Files
 - R
   - RcppExports.R<br />
-      It offers the R interface, which will call the corresponding C++ interface.
+      It offers the R interface, which will call the corresponding C++ functions.
 Regenerate or change it manually if needed (e.g., if the interface changes).
 We recommend generating it automatically by using `Rcpp::compileAttributes()`.
   - main.R<br />
       It contains all the functions of the package.
 For the functions coded in Rcpp (and exported in the RcppExports.R file), this script provides (i) user-friendly names, (ii) documentation.
 This script also defines useful supporting functions.
 - man/ contains the pages of the manual: one page for the package and one per function.
 The are generated automatically from the comments in R/main.R via the `devtools::document()` command.